aeons/finch/docs/cookbook.md

 ```
 **Note:** It's usually not a great idea to use tools like Finch (or similar) while serving a static
 content given their _dynamic_ nature.
 Instead, a static HTTP server (i.e., [Nginx][nginx]) would be
-a perfect tool to use.
+a better tool to use.

 Since Finch 0.10 it's possible to _stream_ the file content to the client using [`AsyncStream`][as].